Marais des Cygnes National Wildlife Refuge

+Protected land in Kansas, U.S.

 Marais des Cygnes National Wildlife Refuge (NWR) is located in Linn County, Kansas along the Marais des Cygnes River.
 The 7,500 acre (30 km^{2}) Refuge was established in 1992 to protect one of the northwesternmost examples of bottomland hardwood forest in the United States as well as the largest contiguous tract of bottomland hardwood forest in Kansas.

 Marais des Cygnes means "marsh of swans" in French.

 High quality stands of bottomland hardwood forest, upland oak-hickory forest, tallgrass prairie, seasonal and permanent wetlands, and riverine areas are found throughout the refuge.
 These unique areas harbor many species that are considered nationally or regionally threatened such as cerulean warbler, broadhead skink, flat floater mussel (Anodonta suborbiculata), and Mead's milkweed.

 More than 30 species of warblers migrate through or nest on the refuge.
 The refuge also is known to harbor 30 species of mussels.
 Other interesting species are raccoons, badgers, minks, coyotes, skunks, beavers, muskrats, river otters, two species of fox, bobcats, paddlefish, crawfish frogs, scissor-tailed flycatchers, loggerhead shrike, and red-shouldered hawks.
 The refuge provides a rare opportunity to view high quality examples of a number of uncommon plant and animal communities all within a short distance of each other.
 Some of these communities are rare throughout North America, including bottomland hardwood forest, which has been reduced by 80% nationally, and tallgrass prairie, which has been reduced by 99% nationally.